Deep Learning-Assisted Weak Beam Identification in Dark-Field X-ray Microscopy: Results

 \begin{itemize} \item Background subtraction: The mean intensity plus one standard deviation is subtracted from each pixel. \item Normalization: Pixel values are scaled by the maximum intensity in the image. \item A fixed intensity threshold is applied to generate a binary map, highlighting potential defect regions. \end{itemize}

 Figure~\ref{validation} (A) and (B) shows LCNN-labeled diffraction contrast maps under WB and SB conditions after post-processing.
 WB conditions enhance dislocation contrast, making dislocation boundaries and branching structures more distinct.
-During inference, each frame within a rocking curve is classified as WB or SB, allowing fast and consistent defect identification while excluding SB frames for efficient data reduction.
-Importantly, Figure~\ref{validation} (C) and (D) demonstrate model predictions on previously unseen experimental data, where the LCNN generalizes successfully and correctly distinguishes WB from SB.
-The WB-labeled rocking layers are then assembled to reconstruct three-dimensional dislocation networks for automated and spatially resolved analysis of defect structures.
+Furthermore, Fig. ~\ref{validation} (C) and (D) demonstrate model predictions on previously unseen experimental data, where the LCNN correctly distinguishes WB from SB.
+Finally, the WB-labeled rocking layers are then assembled to reconstruct three-dimensional dislocation networks for spatially resolved analysis of defect structures.

 To place this work in context, it is instructive to compare our LCNN-based workflow with other relevant approaches for weak-beam condition identification in DFXM.
-For instance, Huang et al \cite{Huang2023} proposed a method similar to principal component analysis (PCA) that uses Gram-Schmidt orthogonalization instead to decompose rocking curve data into three orthogonal components corresponding to the SB condition and the WB conditions on either side of the rocking curve.
+For instance, Huang et al \cite{Huang2023} proposed a method similar to principal component analysis (PCA) that uses Gram-Schmidt orthogonalization (GSO) instead to decompose rocking curve data into three orthogonal components corresponding to the SB condition and the WB conditions on either side of the rocking curve.
 Unlike the data-driven approach employed here, their method does not rely on any training data but instead defines physically meaningful basis functions from manually selected regions of interest.
 The main advantage of such a physics-based orthogonalization is its interpretability and its grounding in the underlying diffraction contrast mechanisms.
 However, this also makes it more dependent on careful manual input and less straightforward to implement in an automated or real-time setting, particularly for large, heterogeneous datasets.
-By contrast, the lightweight convolutional neural network presented in this work enables fully automated, patch-level classification of beam conditions with minimal computational cost, allowing high-throughput processing of large volumes of DFXM data.
-The trade-off is that the LCNN requires representative training data and may need to be retrained when applied to new material systems with significantly different features.